This course is only available to Australian citizens or permanent residents, and New Zealand citizens

 Our programs offer students a supportive, flexible learning environment that integrates online technologies and promotes a socially collaborative community.

 This course is delivered in part-time mode.
-Students can choose to complete the course online (external) or on campus.
 External students are supported with an extensive learning package of electronic resources.

-The Graduate Certificate in Nursing fully articulates with the Master of Nursing.
-The graduate certificate allows students to complete four core units from their selected area of nursing practice.
+The Graduate Certificate in Nursing fully articulates with the Master of Advanced Practice Nursing.

 The Graduate Certificate allows students to complete four core units from their selected area of nursing practice.
 The following study areas are offered: